MarkLundager/AdventOfCode2024/README.md

 ## Info
-The result is printed on the format:
+The result is printed on the format below, if my solution could not calculate part 1 and 2 during the same run, individual times will be printed as well below total time.

 \-----------Day XX-----------------
 Part 1 result: [result_value]